BabylonJS/BabylonNative/Documentation/Components.md

 [Arcana](https://github.com/microsoft/arcana.cpp) is a collection of C++ utilities.
-Most prominently, it includes an open-source and cross-platform task and asynchrony system modelled after the [PPL](https://docs.microsoft.com/en-us/cpp/parallel/concrt/parallel-patterns-library-ppl?view=vs-2019), which Babylon Native makes extensive use of internally.
+Most prominently, it includes an open-source and cross-platform task and asynchrony system modeled after the [PPL](https://docs.microsoft.com/en-us/cpp/parallel/concrt/parallel-patterns-library-ppl?view=vs-2019), which Babylon Native makes extensive use of internally.
 Babylon Native also makes internal use of several other utilities and data structures provided